chirangaalwis/postgres-release/README.md

 1. Deploy and run a BOSH director.
    Please refer to [BOSH documentation](http://bosh.io/docs) for instructions on how to do that.
-   Bosh-lite specific instructions can be found [here](https://github.com/cloudfoundry/bosh-lite).
+   BOSH Lite specific instructions can be found [here](https://bosh.io/docs/bosh-lite).

 1. Install the BOSH command line Interface (CLI) v2+.
    Please refer to [BOSH CLI documentation](https://bosh.io/docs/cli-v2.html#install).
 Use the CLI to target your director.